Yashwant-Singh-99312/Hackthehacktoberfest2021/README.md

 # Hackthehacktoberfest2021
-this is a hacking repository.
+This is a hacktoberfest repository.